Yuvashree-hub/Project-Sales-Revenue-Analysis-Dashboard-/README.md

-# Project-Sales-Revenue-Analysis-Dashboard-
-Sales &amp; Revenue Analysis Dashboard built using Power BI to analyze sales data and visualize KPIs like total revenue, orders, and top products.
-Includes interactive charts, slicers, and monthly trend analysis to gain business insights from raw data.
+Sales & Revenue Analysis Dashboard

+This project analyzes sales data using Power BI to visualize revenue trends, top products, and key KPIs like total sales and orders.

+Tools Used:
+- Power BI
+- Excel

+Features:
+- Interactive dashboard with slicers
+- Monthly sales trend analysis
+- Top-performing products

+How to use:
+Open the .pbix file in Power BI Desktop.